EnokiUN/voltage/README.rst

 For more examples check the `examples <https://github.com/EnokiUN/voltage/tree/main/examples>`_ folder which has a lot of useful, ready to go, and explained examples.

 You can also read the code of `RedCrewmate <https://github.com/EnokiUN/redcrewmatw>`_.
-RedCrewmate also contains a framework for commands and cogs.

 ============
 Installation